 CushWake’s graduate schemes and work experience: interview and assessment day advice

 Whether you’ve applied for a place on the Cushman & Wakefield graduate programme or an summer internship, you’ll follow a very similar interview process.
 Once you’ve successfully passed the application form and online psychometric tests stages.
 Following this there will be an initial interview, which can take place in-person, over the phone or over Skype.
 After this, the final recruitment stage is an assessment day, which includes:

 - an interview with a partner

 - group exercises or a case study – graduates may have more to complete than interns

 In the past, candidates have also completed a presentation task and attended a networking lunch or were given other social time to talk to members of the firm.

-Cushman & Wakefield puts work experience students through the same process as graduates, and expects a similar level of interest and abilities, because interns and placement students who impress are offered graduate jobs.
+Cushman & Wakefield puts work experience students through a similar process to graduates, and expects a similar level of interest and abilities, because interns and placement students who impress are offered graduate jobs.

 Throughout the process, demonstrate that you are driven, well-researched, articulate and commercially astute.
 You can do this via your interview answers, the judgments and contributions you make during your group exercises, and the conversations you have with fellow candidates and recruiters.